 - the driving environment is extremely forgiving, with the majority making way for the less skilled players.
 These unskilled drivers can drive unsafe for years, even decades, without getting into trouble.

 - the number of years required to drive significantly above an average drive is unbelievably high, making it out of reach to most drivers.
 However, you are still spending these years driving WITHOUT IMPROVING!

 - in this world of constant change, you are either improving every day or getting worse.
 There are only these two choices.
 Which one are you?

-- the most widespread method of drive safely was invented 67 years ago long before the invention of computers, cell phones, and GPS.
+- the most widespread method of driving safely was invented 67 years ago, long before the invention of computers, cell phones, and GPS.
 Just think about that!